A War Between Peoples

 With their casualty figures Hamas appropriately recognizes that they are engaged in a war between peoples, not a war between governments or armies.
 While many Israelis resist this perspective, the fact that our enemies embrace it should fundamentally impact Israel’s conduct during this war.

 In the West, we have this fantasy of governments fighting for set objectives while trying to minimize the harm to civilians who aren’t really a part of it all.
 I call it a fantasy because in the era of strong national identities, the old vision of Kings and Emperors duking it out with the civilians just being pulled along is no longer as compelling as it was – even in the West.
 In World War II, Germans and British were enemies, not just their governments or rulers.
 In Yugoslavia and now Ukraine, the same remains true.
-The fantasy, even in the West, is just that.
+The fantasy of a war between governments is, even in the West, just a fantasy.

-There are those conflicts in which the fantasy is reality, though.
+There are those conflicts in which the fantasy of a war between governments reflects reality.
 Iran’s government is at war with Israel, but a great number of Iran’s people are not.
 The Americans went into Iraq and Afghanistan with the idea that their rulers, not their people, were the enemy.
 In World War I, the burgeoning Marxist movement argued that the war was between governments, and not between peoples.
-But even most of them abandoned this argument, showing that it was perhaps not as strong as they imagined.
+Of course, most of the Marxists ended up abandoning this argument, showing that it was perhaps not as strong as they imagined.

 Despite these exceptions, by and large, the conflicts of today are wars between peoples.
 When conceiving of this, it is important to keep in mind that ‘peoples’ are not necessarily states with functioning governments.
 Lebanon is locked into conflict between Christian, Shiite and Sunni ‘peoples.’
 Syria in a conflict between minority peoples (who nominally rule the country) and the Sunni people who are its majority.
 Sudan has multiple peoples engaged in a broad conflict with Arabs broadly on one side and indigenous Africans on the other.
 These conflicts are not like many of the revolutions that overcame Eastern Europe with the fall of the Soviet Union.
 In these conflicts, a people isn’t revolting against a government essentially made of its own.
 They are locked in a conflict with another people.